H0rologium/Beyond-the-End-of-the-World-Modpack-/README.md

 ## Beyond the end of the World

-### A modpack focusing on endless gamplay with fun progression and lots of tools to play with.
+### A modpack focusing on long-ish term gameplay with fun progression and lots of tools to play with.

 Different versions of the modpack are located in their own branches.